Gas phase appearance and disappearance as a problem with complementarity constraints: Introduction

 \section{Introduction}

-The couplex-Gas benchmark \cite{momas} was proposed by Andra and MoMas in order to improve the simulation of the migration of hydrogen produced by the corrosion of nuclear waste packages in an underground storage.
+The couplex-Gas benchmark~\cite{couplex} was proposed by Andra {(French National Inventory of Radioactive Materials and Waste)~\cite{andra}} and {the research group MoMaS (Mathematical Modeling and Numerical Simulation for Nuclear Waste Management Problems)~\cite{momas}} in order to improve the simulation of the migration of hydrogen produced by the corrosion of nuclear waste packages in an underground storage.
 This is a system of two-phase (liquid-gas) flow with two components (hydrogen-water).
 The benchmark generated some interest and engineers encountered difficulties in handling the appearance and disappearance of the phases.
 The resulting formulation \cite{JS09} is a set of partial differential equations with nonlinear complementarity constraints.
-Even though they appear in several problems of flow and transport in porous media like the black oil model presented in \cite{CJ1986} or transport problems with dissolution-precipitation \cite{BKKK2011, Krautle08}, complementarity problems are not usually identified as such in hydrogeology and, to circumvent the solution of complementarity conditions, problems are often solved by reformulating the problem as in \cite{Abadpour-Panfilov-2010,AAPP2010,BJS09}.
-However the solution of complementarity problems is an active field in optimization \cite{BGG10,facchinei-pang-2003,Kansow04} and we draw from the know-how of this scientific community.
-A similar path is followed bin papers like \cite{BKKK2011,Krautle08,MMK1,MMK2}.
-The application of a semi-smooth Newton method, sometimes called the Newton-min algorithm, to solve nonlinear complementarity problem is described.
+Even though they appear in several problems of flow and transport in porous media like the black oil model presented in \cite{CJ1986} or transport problems with dissolution-precipitation \cite{Krautle08,BKKK2011,MMK1}, complementarity problems are not usually identified as such in hydrogeology and, to circumvent the solution of complementarity conditions, problems are often solved by reformulating the problem as in~\cite{BJS09,Abadpour-Panfilov-2010,AAPP2010}.
+However the solution of complementarity problems is an active field in optimization \cite{BGG10,facchinei-pang-2003,harker-pang-1990} and we draw from the know-how of this scientific community.
+A similar path is followed bin papers like~\cite{MMK2,hw-2010,lhhw-2011}.
+The application of a semi-smooth Newton method~\cite{hintermueller-ito-kunisch-2003,kanzow-2004}, sometimes called the Newton-min algorithm, to solve nonlinear complementarity problem is described.
 We will demonstrate through a test case, the ability of our model and our solver to efficiently cope with appearance or/and disappearance of one phase.

-In the section \ref{probform} we introduce the formulation of the problem and in the section \ref{nummeth} we describe the numerical method.
-In section \ref{numsim} we present and discuss a numerical experiment.
+In the section \ref{probform}, we introduce the formulation of the problem and in the section \ref{nummeth} we describe the numerical method.
+In the section~\ref{numsim}, we present and discuss a numerical experiment.